In this section:

 - Writing Across the Curriculum Program — Howard University

-- Communication B.A. — Strategic Communication and Public Relations (M.A.) — Trinity College
+- All Media and Communication degree programs at Trinity — Master of Arts in Strategic Communication and Public Relations 100% online MA program — Trinity College

 - M.S. in Interaction Design and Information Architecture — University of Baltimore's Yale Gordon College of Arts and Sciencees